 Integrated instruction brings together traditionally separate subjects so that students can grasp a more authentic understanding of all subjects.

-HS 21+ courses may be set up separately, or they can be integrated into existing adult education courses.
-Sample course overviews provide an example of information that can be used in campus course proposals and illustrate how the flipped HS 21+ courses are contextualized to allow students to meet competencies in multiple subject areas while enrolled in a single course
+HS+ courses may be set up separately, or they can be integrated into existing adult education courses.
+Sample course overviews provide an example of information that can be used in campus course proposals and illustrate how the flipped HS+ courses are contextualized to allow students to meet competencies in multiple subject areas while enrolled in a single course.

-Students in special programs like HS 21+ need to be tracked for participation and completion.
-Students participating in the HS 21+ program must be identified in WABERS+ at the time of intake.
+Students in special programs like HS+ need to be tracked for participation and completion.
+Students participating in the HS+ program must be identified in WABERS+ at the time of intake.

 At Intake or as soon as student starts program

-To identify a student or a group of students as participating in the HS 21+ program in WABERS+, use either the Student Profile page or the Class Profile page.
-On the Student Profile page, check the HS 21+ box in the Special Programs section and click Submit at the bottom of the page.
-If using the Class Profile page, click on HS 21+ in the Special Programs section.
-In the Identified column, click the box next to the name(s) of the student(s) participating in HS 21+.
+To identify a student or a group of students as participating in the HS+ program in WABERS+, use either the Student Profile page or the Class Profile page.
+On the Student Profile page, check the HS+ box in the Special Programs section and click Submit at the bottom of the page.
+If using the Class Profile page, click on HS+ in the Special Programs section.
+In the Identified column, click the box next to the name(s) of the student(s) participating in HS+.
 Click Submit at the bottom of the page.

 Programs not advancing students by credit are to use CASAS assessments to appraise and assess all BEdA students in Washington State.
 SBCTC and community partners accept the validity of the approved CASAS tests as the standard used to determine an individual’s need for adult basic education.
 More detailed information on this option are available in the BEdA State Reporting and Compliance section of the BEdA Handbook.

-As an alternative to CASAS testing HS 21+ students, programs can use the High School Credit Option in WABERS+ to measure and report educational gains by awarding required high school credits instead of testing.
-In addition to the credits a student earns through coursework in a HS 21+ program, the High School Credit Option also allows programs to track competency demonstrated and completed outside of enrollment in a BEdA class.
-Alternative methods for credit generation include credibly by testing, extra-institutional learning, course challenges and college courses.
-The definitions for each of these methods are listed below.
+As an alternative to CASAS testing HS+ students, programs can use the High School Credit Option in WABERS+ to measure and report educational gains by awarding required high school credits instead of testing.
+In addition to the credits a student earns through coursework in a HS+ program, the High School Credit Option also allows programs to track competency demonstrated and completed outside of enrollment in a BEdA class.
+Alternative methods for credit generation include the methods listed below:

 - Incudes industry recognized testing/training